-Making home ownership more affordable for first time buyers:
+Making home ownership more affordable for first time buyers or other eligible applicants:

-The Rebuilding Ireland Home Loan is a new Government backed mortgage for first time buyers.
-It is now available nationwide from all Local Authorities from the 1st February, 2018.
+The Local Authority Home Loan (LAHL) is a Government backed mortgage for first time buyers and other eligible applicants.
+It is available nationwide from all Local Authorities from the 4th January 2022.

-As a first time buyer you can apply for a Rebuilding Ireland Home Loan to purchase a new or second – hand property, or to build your own home.
+As a first-time buyer or an eligible applicant under the Fresh Start principle you can apply for a Local Authority Home Loan to purchase a new or second-hand property, or to build your own home.

 Am I eligible?

-To qualify for a Rebuilding Ireland Home loan you must:
+To qualify for a Local Authority Home Loan, you must:

 - Be aged between 18 and 70 years.